owncloud/ocis/services/eventhistory/README.md

 ## Storing

 The `eventhistory` stores each consumed event in the configured store.
-Possible stores are ? and ? but not ?.
+Possible stores are `inmemory` and ? but not ?.

 ## Retrieving